 The previously enacted Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was amended by subsequent legislation, included the Paycheck Protection Program (PPP).
 The PPP provides support to small businesses to cover payroll and certain other expenses.
 Loans made under the PPP are fully guaranteed by the Small Business Administration (SBA), whose guarantee is backed by the full faith and credit of the United States.
-As of March 31, 2021, the Association had originated approximately \$3.4 million in PPP loans and recorded \$303 thousand in fee income.
-At March 31, 2021, the Bank had purchased approximately \$2.4 million of these loans from the Association.
+In 2021, the Association originated approximately \$3.6 million in PPP loans and recorded \$407 thousand in fee income as of June 30.
+The Bank had purchased approximately \$3.9 million of these loans, including PPP loans originated in 2020, from the Association.
+Through the second quarter, \$661 thousand had been forgiven by the SBA.